DinnEferet/Open-Inventory/README.md

 GNU General Public License v3.0

 ### Description:
 Open Inventory is a simple, open-source inventory management system.
-It is my first GUI application, written as an individual project for a Computer Science course I'm doing.
+It is my first application, written as an individual project for a Computer Science course I'm doing at the time of writing this README.

 ### Languages:
 * Python (front end)